 JT: What was the opening ceremony like?

 DB: It’s always really impressive when you see a massive group of all women, mostly young women, on the horizon marching and you see the dust and their bows and arrows.
-There’s this idea that Zapatismo died or it’s something from the past or that it’s an idea or a concept, but that it’s ’s not real.
+Theres this idea that Zapatismo is something from the past, or just an idea, a theory or unattainable dream.
 When you see it, you see that it’s real, it’s autonomy and revolution — a body of women that’s marching together.
 Yes, in a military kind of way, but not representing the government and not representing the kind of military that is killing or causing war, protecting capitalism, but doing the opposite: protecting Mother Earth, fighting against capitalism, fighting against patriarchy.

 JT: How did the Zapatistas present the state of Zapatismo?

 DB: That was brought up a lot.
 The last day of the Encuentro, they started to talk about the defense of territory.
 They said, “We’re going to keep defending Mother Earth because capitalism obviously is not working, not working anywhere, it’s connected to all these other things that are happening in the world that support the patriarchy.
 So we’re going to continue to fight.
 And as you all can see, adopting these principles, we’re growing our autonomy because we’re getting bigger, we’re starting caracoles.”

 Even though fascists are taking over all over the world, the Zapatistas have managed not to get smaller or to get scared.
 They’re growing.

 The report backs have been really important in different cities and different spaces, taking with us the importance of having more gatherings, more encuentros, in our own geographies, asking, “How do we grow autonomy, how do we organize something similar to a Zapatista autonomous clinic, how do we get medicine or services?
 How do we put our heads together to figure that out?”